mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-10-25-spring-boot-oauth2-with-form-authentication.md

 OAuth2 UserService will apply the followings:

-- Get the information from google authorization, such as gmail address.
+- Get the information from google, such as gmail address.
 - Check whether this email is in the database.
 - If user isn't defined in the database:
   - Create a new record for that user